 - Copy wordpress-hard.conf and wordpress-soft.conf to your fail2ban/filters.d directory

 - Create a new file in jail.d called wordpress.conf:

 [wordpress-hard] enabled = true filter = wordpress-hard logpath = /var/log/auth.log maxretry = 1 port = http,https [wordpress-soft] enabled = true filter = wordpress-soft logpath = /var/log/auth.log maxretry = 3 port = http,https

 Make sure you change

 logpath to the correct log for your OS.
-If your OS uses systemd you may need to install a real syslog service.
+If your OS uses systemd it may be simpler and/or easier to install a real syslog service first.

 - Reload or restart fail2ban

 There are some things that are almost always malicious, e.g. blocked users and pingbacks with errors. wordpress-hard.conf is designed to catch these so that you can ban the IP immediately.

 Other things are relatively benign, like a failed login.
 You can’t let people try forever, but banning the IP immediately would be wrong too. wordpress-soft.conf is designed to catch these so that you can set a higher retry limit before banning the IP.

 For the avoidance of doubt: you should be using both filters.